 This ensures that you provide your body with adequate amounts of each EAA so muscle protein synthesis can proceed optimally.
 Be wary of EAA products that simply dump a sizeable proportion of BCAAs in their product with minimal amounts of the remaining EAAs, as that is far from efficacious for muscle growth and recovery and as described above, the MPS that occurs will be limited by the lowest EAA present.
 This is called a rate limiting amino acid.

 EAA's rely on transporters to cross the gut membrane into the blood stream.
 Loading up on L-Leucine or BCAA dominant blends can prevent other EAA's from absorbing and you wont get maximum benefit.
-This is why the ratio in Amino Switch™ has 30 years of research behind it.

 In addition, a second study was conducted by Luca-Moretti and his team looking at the performance boosting benefits of a perfect human ratio of EAA’s with virtually no calories.
 In the conclusion the authors noted…